ISISComputingGroup/ibex_developers_manual/PV-Manager-and-Observers-Logging.md

     - org.csstudio.utilities.pvmanager.epics
 1. This will now print out debug statements all containing the text Ticket2162
 1. The logs can be filtered using a python program below (this program is very rough, don't forget to change the date)
-1. This can be combined with Wireshark to analysis traffic if needed
+1. This can be combined with Wireshark (see [Network traffic](Network-traffic)) to analysis traffic if needed

 Example log output from disconnection to reconnection